laconiajs/website/docs/guides/retrieving-config.md

 ## Overview

 Your application would often have a dynamic behaviour that you would like to externally.
-This can be a config you store in S3, or in simple case, stored as an environment variable.
+This can be a config you store in S3, or in a simple case, stored as an environment variable.

 ## Retrieving configuration from S3